babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 commit: 7d37c88e9a33c0b6a86614f743e9426ce6e31d4a
 ```

+> You wont be able to run `eots version` as its not supported yet but you can
+> run `eotsd` to verify the installation.

 If your shell cannot find the installed binaries, make sure `$GOPATH/bin` is in
 the `$PATH` of your shell.
 Use the following command to add it to your profile.